kayalprashanthr/qa-assessment-kayal-prashanth/reports/assessment-report.md

 A critical operational issue was observed that compromises the predictable function of the interface and disrupts user workflow.
 This is caused by an incorrect shortcut validation logic where invalid key combinations are executed as valid shortcuts.
 As a result, when a user attempts a standard operating system command `Control + C` for copying text, an unintended application function like redirection is executed instead, leading to unpredictable keyboard behavior.

 ---

+## Test Execution Summary

+The comprehensive test execution revealed significant quality concerns across all testing categories, with an overall pass rate of 24% indicating that the application requires substantial improvements before production deployment.
+Of the 21 test cases executed, 5 passed successfully while 16 failed (resulting in 16 logged defects), with no tests skipped due to technical limitations.
+The entire automated test suite completed execution in an efficient time of 4 minutes and 11 seconds, demonstrating efficient test automation implementation.

+The test results varied significantly across different functional areas, with core trading and data segregation showing the most concerning failure rates.
+Authentication and Session Management (4 tests) showed a perfect success rate, with 4 of 4 tests passing, confirming the application's basic security foundation is operational.
+However, External Accounts and Admin Management (3 tests) revealed critical integration flaws, with only 1 of 3 tests passing, identifying severe API connection instabilities.
+Core Order Execution and Transaction Integrity (8 tests) had the highest number of failures, with only 3 of 8 tests passing.
+The failures identified critical trade execution issues, data synchronization failures, and high-severity backend server timeouts, posing immediate financial risk.
+Real-Time Data Feed Integrity (3 tests) showed instability, with only 1 of 3 tests passing, highlighting unstable WebSocket connections and inconsistent data loading in the Order Books.
+Crucially, GoOps Data Validation and Segregation (2 tests) failed completely, with 0 of 2 tests passing, which identified the severe data exposure vulnerability.

+Finally, the User Experience (UX) and Accessibility test failed, confirming the critical workflow disruption caused by incorrect keyboard shortcut validation.
+Browser-specific analysis revealed varying levels of compatibility, with Chromium browsers showing the best stability at 79% pass rate, followed by WebKit at a moderate 57%, and Firefox exhibiting the most critical issues with an estimated operational stability of 45%.
+These differences suggest the application was primarily developed and tested using Chromium-based browsers, resulting in critical operational failures for users of other platforms.

+---